Current Research Interests

 Mechanisms of Tropical Cyclone Formation

 Hello!
-My name is Quinton Lawton and I am a PhD student in the Department of Atmospheric Sciences at the University of Miami.
+My name is Quinton Lawton and I am a PhD candidate in the Department of Atmospheric Sciences at the University of Miami.
 I currently work in the Majumdar Research Group.
-My research is funded under a NSF Graduate Research Fellowship, which I was awarded in the Spring of 2020.

-I also see my career as an opportunity to innovate programs that make science and research more accessible to younger students.
-I have been heavily involved in recruitment and outreach activities for Texas A&M University and the University of Miami.
-Visit the "Outreach" page to learn more.
+I believe it is important to use my career to innovate programs that make science and research more accessible to students and the general public.
+I have been heavily involved in outreach activities and organizations during my time at Texas A&M University and the University of Miami.
+Visit the "Outreach" page or check out my CV to learn more.

 In The News